open-policy-agent/opa/docs/docs/policy-testing.md

 - If the line refers to the head of a rule, the body of the rule was never true.
 - If the line refers to an expression in a rule, the expression was never evaluated.

-It is also possible that [rule indexing](./policy-performance/#use-indexed-statements) has determined some path unnecessary for evaluation, thereby affecting the lines reported as covered.
+It is also possible that an evaluation-time optimization determined some path unnecessary for evaluation, thereby affecting the lines reported as covered.
+This can happen when [rule indexing](./policy-performance/#use-indexed-statements) excludes a path, or when an early-exit optimization stops evaluating once a result is known.

+To help distinguish paths that were skipped by these optimizations from genuinely untested code, not-covered ranges in the JSON report may carry a `kinds` array that annotates why the range was skipped:

+- `index_excluded`: the rule indexer excluded the path without attempting it.
+- `early_exit`: an early-exit optimization skipped the path without attempting it.

+These annotations are produced by supplementary evaluation passes controlled by the `--coverage-runs` flag (available on both `opa test` and `opa eval`).
+Both kinds run by default.
+Passing an empty list disables the extra passes and the `kinds` annotations.

 If the coverage report is run on the original **example.rego** file without `test_get_user_allowed` from **example_test**.rego the report will indicate